ShaelinB/470/Project 4 - You or a Friend's Problem/README.md

 ## Summary

 Overall, this was a very fun project and we're proud of what we made.
-One challenge we had was the photoresistors weren't dectecting anything and that's because we were using a 220 ohm resistor rather than a 10 kohm.
+One challenge we had was the phototransistors weren't dectecting anything and that's because we were using a 220 ohm resistor rather than a 10 kohm.
 Another challege was that we initially didn't use an H-bridge so when the motor rotated the wire from the sensor would wrap around it.

 To learn more about the process check out the Post Mortem video down below.